DbSchema PRO Features

 Interactive Diagrams

-DbSchema uses layouts (diagrams) to interact with the schema.
-For understanding the schema better, create multiple layouts, focused on a specific part of the schema, with the same or different tables.
+DbSchema uses diagrams to interact with the schema.
+For understanding the schema better, create multiple diagrams, focused on a specific part of the schema, with the same or different tables.

 Documentation